 He is a graduate of the Nova Scotia Agricultural College in Truro.
-Mark and his wife Pam have four children and three grandchildren.
+Mark and his wife Pam have four children and six grandchildren.

 Prior to entering politics, Mark, along with his wife Pam, operated a successful vegetable farm for several years.
 They were recipients of the Cape Breton Business Excellence Award and Outstanding Young Farmers of Nova Scotia Award.
 Mark also worked on international agricultural projects, implementing sustainable farming practices in Central America.

 Mark served on various committees including, International Trade, Foreign Affairs, and Agriculture & Agri-food.

 He was sworn into the Privy Council in 2003 and was given the responsibility of Agriculture and Agri Food.
 In 2004, Mark was asked by Prime Minister Paul Martin to be responsible for the emerging economies such as China, India, Brazil and Eastern European Countries.

 In 2013, Mark was appointed Agriculture Critic by Justin Trudeau.